atsheehan/curriculum/lessons/launchtails-forms/launchtails-forms.md

 2. `cd` into the directory, run `bundle && rake db:create db:migrate db:test:prepare`
 3. Switch to the `forms` branch.
 It's recommended you start with a clean github state.
   Switch with the following command line command: `git fetch origin && git checkout -b forms --track origin/forms`
 4. Run the test suite via `rake spec`.
-There are a series of new features we must add to the new Drink form.
+  There are a series of new features we must add to the new Drink form in order for the tests to pass.
+  You should not have to modify the test suite in order to fulfill the requirements needed to get the tests to pass.

 ## Tips and More Detail